-Is the migration of Flash courses to HTML5 becoming a reality?
+The migration of Flash eLearning courses to HTML5

 A reality indeed.
 As HTML5’s impact continues to ripple, many companies are dealing with the necessity of abandoning Flash applications.
 HTML5 is more flexible, allows movement, doesn’t affect SEO and doesn’t need a plug-in.